phatblat/UnitTestingWithQuick/presentation.md

 - _Behavior-Driven Development_
 - Don't test code
 - Verify behavior
-- Semi-formal format for behavior spec
+- Object-oriented design
 - Similar to user story
-- Object-oriented design
+- Behavior spec: semi-formal format
 - Gherkin: Scenario, Given, When, Then

 ^
 - What is BDD?
-- Quick is not full Gherkin syntax
+- Nouns and verbs

 ---